Karen peoples: Religion

 The majority of Karen are Theravada Buddhists who also practice animism, while approximately 15–30 per cent are Christian.
 Lowland Pwo-speaking Karens tend to be more orthodox Buddhists, whereas highland Sgaw-speaking Karens tend to be heterodox Buddhists who profess strong animist beliefs.

 Animism

-Mid-19th century manuscript, possibly of Sgau Karen origin.
+Mid-19th century manuscript, possibly of Sgaw Karen origin.

 Karen animism is defined by a belief in ကလၤ k'lar (soul), thirty-seven spirits that embody every individual.
 Misfortune and sickness are believed to be caused by k'lar that wander away, and death occurs when all thirty-seven klar leave the body.

 Buddhism

 Karen Buddhists are the most numerous of the Karens and account for around 65 per cent of the total Karen population.
 The Buddhist influence came from the Mon who were dominant in Lower Burma until the middle of the 18th century.
 Buddhist Karen are found mainly in Kayin State, Mon State, Yangon, Bago and Tanintharyi Region.
 There are Buddhist monasteries in most Karen villages, and the monastery is the centre of community life.
 Merit-making activities, such as alms giving, are central to Karen Buddhist life.

 Buddhism was brought to Pwo-speaking Karens in the late-1700s, and the Yedagon Monastery atop Mount Zwegabin became the leading center of Karen language Buddhist literature.
 Many millennial sects were founded throughout the 1800s, led by Karen Buddhist minlaung rebels.
 Two sects, Telakhon (or Telaku) and Leke, were founded in the 1860s.
 The Telaku sect, founded in Kyaing and considered a Buddhist sect, is a mixture of spirit worship, Karen customs and worship of the future Buddha Metteyya.
 The Leke sect was founded on the western banks of the Thanlwin River, and is no longer associated with Buddhism (as followers do not venerate Buddhist monks).